-Growth, yield, and quality of a plant species differ with soil types, soil nutrient status, and fertilizer management.
-The plant species requires suitable soil for higher yield and better quality (Akamine et al., 2007; Chowdhury et al., 2008; Islam et al., 2011), besides, the proper application method of fertilizers should be considered.
+Growth, yield, and quality of a plant species differ with soil types, soil nutrient status, and fertilizer management; and a plant species requires suitable soil for higher yield and better quality (Akamine et al., 2007; Chowdhury et al., 2008; Islam et al., 2011), as well as the proper application method of fertilizers should be considered.
 Soil fertility and crop productivity differ significantly with the amount and combination of nutrients (e.g., K, Ca, Mg, S, P, Fe, N, etc.) and pH of soil (Broadley et al., 2012; Hawkesford et al., 2012).
 Different plant species respond differently to fertilizer rates and combination and a plant species requires balanced fertilizers to maximize growth, yield, and quality (Akamine et al., 2007; Chowdhury et al., 2008; Hafsi et al., 2011).
 The major nutrients (N, P, and K) applied individually or in combination maintain growth, yield, and quality of plants for their pivotal roles in up-regulating different processes in plants (Akamine et al., 2007; Nakano and Morita, 2009; Hafsi et al., 2011).

-Sandy soil has larger particles size and lower CEC, and therefore lower ability to retain nutrients against loss.
-This type of soil needs a proper NPK fertilization method to take up all nutrient requirements with minimal nutrient loss.
-Therefore, the main objective of this study was to identify the best NPK application method; integrative soil and leafy application to hot pepper plants when grown in sandy soil to minimize nutrient loss and obtain maximum growth and yield through up-regulation of osmoprotectant and antioxidant compounds and nutrients in plants.
+Soil types (e.g., clay, loam, and sand) differ in particles size and CEC, and therefore in their ability to retain nutrients against loss.
+Each type of soil needs a proper NPK fertilization method, through which the plant can take up all nutrient requirements with minimal nutrient loss.
+Therefore, the main objective of this study was to identify the best NPK application method; integration of soil addition and foliar spraying to hot pepper plants when grown in loamy soil to minimize nutrient loss and obtain maximum growth and yield through up-regulation of osmoprotectants, antioxidants and nutrients in plants.